The Archetype Crucible

 with guards and watch towers were spaced at regular intervals around the

-escaping from the compound, not entering.
-Forced work gangs, often twenty to
+escaping from the compound rather than entering.
+Forced work gangs, often twenty

-thirty individuals guarded by two or three armed outlaws, were taken from the
+to thirty individuals guarded by two or three heavily armed outlaws, were taken

-compound and put back within at regular intervals and shifts.
-It was little
+from the compound for work shifts and then put back within at regular intervals.

-trouble to wait in hiding and slip in among the gangs of workers shuffling back
+It would be little trouble to wait in hiding and slip in among the gangs of

 point where even the guards inside the city were careless in their duties.